Otolaryngology Residency (Minnesota)

 Residents from our department have received multiple national and international awards, including resident travel grants, academy basic science and clinical science awards, and awards from the American Academy of Otolaryngology-Head and Neck Surgery, American Rhinologic Society, and the Triological Society for presentation of innovative research.

-The Otolarygology Residency is accredited by the American Council of Graduate Medical Education.
+The Otolaryngology Residency is accredited by the American Council of Graduate Medical Education.

-When you successfully complete the Otolaryngology Residency Program, you will be able to take the Otolaryngology Certification Exam offered by the American Board of Otolaryngology.
+Upon successful completion of the Otolaryngology Residency, graduates are eligible to take the otolaryngology certification examinations offered by the American Board of Otolaryngology.

-The Otolaryngology Residency Program at Mayo Clinic in Rochester was established in 1908 and approximately 280 residents have completed their training in this program.
+The Otolaryngology Residency at Mayo Clinic in Rochester, Minnesota, was established in 1908 and approximately 280 residents have completed training in this program.
 It is anticipated that going forward, four trainees will complete this program annually.